About Shaun – Dog History

 In 2001 I trained and handled Service Police Dog Tyson and became a specialist handler trained and licensed to the Association of Chief Police Officers standards.
 This introduced me to tracking and searching for operational purposes.

 In 2002, two very special German Shepherd Dogs found their way to me, both were facing potential destruction due to what were perceived to be serious behavioural problems.
 Sasha a young bitch was too difficult for her owner to handle; she had been advised to euthanize her by a professionally qualified behaviourist.
 Air Dog Rebel had been terrifying the handlers on his section, chasing local livestock, and generally causing mayhem, his future was very much in the balance.
 Both dogs were misunderstood and simply needed direction and effective leadership.
-I trained Sasha to track and to undertake protection work before selling her on due to personal circumstances; she became MOD Police Dog Sasha and endured a successful career.
+I trained Sasha to track and to undertake protection work before helping her transition to an operational role with the MOD Police where she endured a successful career.
 Rebel was a very large GSD and it was clear that he intimidated many; the truth is he needed an outlet for his energy and someone who could understand him and lead him.
 Following several weeks in my care I retrained him and not only removed the shadow hanging over him but helped him become a fully qualified specialist Service Police Dog.

 The TWOTD Dogs

-Olla our German Shepherd Dog, born in 2010, joined our family at 2 years of age and was in need of rehabilitation.
-He is a very sensitive dog and a much valued member of The Way of the Dog team.
-Despite his own emotional challenges he has learned to work and cope with dogs of varying degrees of reactive behaviour helping them overcome their own challenges.
+German Shepherd Dog Olla, born in 2010, joined our family at 2 years of age and was in need of behaviour modification and management.
+He was a very sensitive dog and a much valued member of The Way of the Dog team.
+Despite his own emotional challenges he learned to work and cope with dogs of varying degrees of reactive behaviour helping them overcome their own challenges.
+Sadly Olla succumbed to a degenerative spinal condition at only 6 years of age and his life was ended prematurely.

-Tyra is a Malinois cross German Shepherd and is the daughter of Malinois Jimmy Threenines Ace of Clubs UD Ex, BSPCA Victor Ludorem, and South Wales Police Dog Anna.
+Tyra (Norse – like a thunder or God of War) is a Malinois cross German Shepherd and is the daughter of Malinois Jimmy Threenines Ace of Clubs UD Ex, BSPCA Victor Ludorem, and South Wales Police Dog Anna.
 Bred under the West Midlands Police Dog scheme Tyra joined The Way of the Dog at just 8 weeks of age and has been flourishing ever since.
-Her apprenticeship is still in progression and she promises to be a very talented dog.
+She is a highly driven and demanding dog who is not content to be on the sidelines, working is her one true passion (she certainly lives up to her Norse name).

 Hopefully the information provided will give some insight into the dogs that have this far helped shape and develop my journey as a professional dog trainer and behaviour consultant.
 All have touched my life in different ways and helped me to understand and appreciate the way of the dog.